Domestic and family violence

 If you or a member of your immediate family are experiencing domestic and family violence, you can access up to fifteen (15) days of domestic violence leave per annum which can be used to access medical, legal and support services as necessary.
 Your supervisor may require you to furnish evidence to support any period of absence on family or domestic violence grounds exceeding three (3) days.

 Employees and eligible family members can telephone the counselling service 24 hours a day, 7 days a week.
 Please refer to the Employee Assistance Program.

-1800RESPECT have a Domestic Violence Service Directory which can be searched by region or community group.
+1800RESPECT has a Domestic Violence Service Directory which can be searched by region or community group.